ltspicer/Thyristor-Triac-Tester/README.md

 The StepUp must be set to 18V.

 I still have red PCBs V1.0 in stock.
 If a larger collective order is placed, I will order V1.1 PCBs.
+I will then also order the intermediate PCBs for the IC test socket.

 ## Stückliste: